 However, Congress allowed for 10 percent of the ARRA money – nearly $800,000, in DART’s case – to be used for operations.
 That substantially softened this recession’s blow to DART’s operating budget, which has suffered from flat tax revenues and declining fare collections.

-DART spent more than a third of its ARRA money on seven new Orion buses, which rolled onto DART’s property in March and hit the roads quickly thereafter.
-The buses, along with 13 additional buses purchased with separate federal funding, went a long way toward updating DART’s fleet, replacing 16-year-old buses that break down more frequently and are more than twice as expensive to maintain.
+DART spent more than a third of its ARRA money on seven new Orion buses, which rolled onto DART’s property in March 2010 and hit the roads quickly thereafter.
+The buses, along with 13 additional buses purchased with separate federal funding, went a long way toward updating DART’s fleet, replacing 16-year-old buses that break down more frequently and were more than twice as expensive to maintain.

 Stimulus funding also helped with the construction of a bus storage facility, the replacement of concrete at DART's operations headquarters, and the purchase of bike racks, bus maintenance hoists, bus signage and bus shelters.